TubbyKustard/Gamefacts/content/posts/battlefield6_changes_following_the_beta.md

 - M87A1 shotgun will now require more pellets to secure a kill.
 - Momentum, especially horizontal speed, carried from a slide into a jump has been reduced.
-- There is now a greater pentaly for consecutive jumps.
+- There is now a greater penalty for consecutive jumps.